scoutapp/scout_statsd_rack/README.md

 ## Using with Scout

+Just install the [Scoutd](http://help.scoutapp.com/docs/agent) agent on the host(s) serving the app to see the Rack metrics in the Scout UI.

 ## Scope

 This gem is laser-focused on Rack-related metrics.
 Other `scout_statsd_X` gems instrument different areas of your code.

+## Questions?
+Feedback?

+[Create an issue](https://github.com/scoutapp/scout_statsd_rack/issues) or shoot an email to support@scoutapp.com.

 ## Contributing